-The value of commercial exports of U.S. dairy products has grown tremendously since the mid-2000s.
-There were sporadic periods of significant dairy exports before that, but they were often subsidized by the U.S. Government.
-The United States competes with other large dairy suppliers, such as New Zealand, the European Union (EU), and Australia.
+The value of commercial exports of U.S. dairy products has grown greatly since the mid-2000s.
+There were sporadic periods of significant dairy export activity before that, but they were often subsidized by the U.S. Government.
+The United States competes with other large dairy suppliers including New Zealand, the European Union (EU), and Australia.